 To use a test generator, you create your test in Word, making sure that it is formatted precisely—no extra spaces, lines, or characters.
 You then copy and paste the result into the test generator and it produces a file to upload to Blackboard.

 Once uploaded, your questions will be in a Pool, ready to be pulled into a new Test.
 You can then assign the point values for the questions and deploy the Test us usual.

 The Quiz Generator can create these Blackboard Question Types: Multiple Choice, Multiple Answer, True/False, Essay, Fill in the Blank, Matching.
 If you need other question types like Hot Spot, Image, or Equation, you will have to create those questions directly in the Blackboard test canvas after you have pulled in the questions created by the test generator.

 *Important Note: The Western Sydney Generator creates a Blackboard question Pool from which you can create a Test.

-If you prefer, you can continue to use the older Oklahoma Christian University Blackboard Test Generator or the New York Institute of Technology Exam Converter.
-However, they are aging and have some issues.
+If you prefer, you can continue to use the older Oklahoma Christian University Blackboard Test Generator.

 Other ways to create tests